TroyLaPolice/European-Neolithic-Expansion/README.md

 GUI color is also specified here.
 It can be based on ancestry proportion or simply what the individual is behaviorally- HG or farmer.

-Assortative mating is handled here as well.
+Within-Group mating is handled here as well.
 Based on the specified amount of assortative mating above (MP) the probability of the individual choosing a similar mate is calculated and used as weights for the sampling function that selects a mate for the individual.

 ***Please see in-line comments for additional information on assortative mating.***